reflex-frp/reflex-platform/reflex-frp.org/doc/debugging.rst

 Debugging Reflex Application
 ----------------------------

-If your application compiles but does not behave as expected or you just want to get a better understanding of the actual flow of ``Event``\s then use the trace APIs.
+If your application compiles but does not behave as expected, or you just want to get a better understanding of the actual flow of ``Event``\s then use the trace APIs.